 18. iOS 11 won’t let you send email with Outlook/Exchange

 For anyone still running the first iteration of iOS 11, Apple acknowledged a bug that’s preventing some iOS 11 users from sending emails through certain Microsoft-run servers.
 The error message says “Cannot Send Mail.
 The message was rejected by the server.”
-Unfortunately, if this is the case for you, you're likely running on an older versions of iOS 11.
+If this is the case for you, you're likely running on an older versions of iOS 11.
 The problem has been fixed as of iOS 11.0.1, so updating should resolve the issue.